greltel/abap-dynamic-assignment/README.md

 The injected table must be **structurally identical** to `ZDA_VARIANTS` and must reside in one of the listed packages.

-### Trying it out

-`ZCL_DA_VARIANTS_DEMO` is a runnable console application.
-Open it in ADT and press **F9**.
-It seeds a small configuration, reads it back through every target, uses a range in a real `SELECT`, and shows what a consumer sees when the configuration is missing or invalid.
-Nothing is committed unless you set `keep_data` to `abap_true`.

 ## The configuration table

 | Column | Meaning |